MosesSupposes/Purescript-By-Example/text/chapter13.md

     eq (merge (sort xs) (sort ys)) (sort $ xs <> ys)
 ```

-When we run this code, `purescript-quickcheck` will attempt to disprove the properties we claimed, by generating random inputs `xs` and `ys`, and passing them to our functions.
+When we run this code, `quickcheck` will attempt to disprove the properties we claimed, by generating random inputs `xs` and `ys`, and passing them to our functions.
 If our function returns `false` for any inputs, the property will be incorrect, and the library will raise an error.
 Fortunately, the library is unable to disprove our properties after generating 100 random test cases:

 ```text
 $ spago test